 Dummy Attestation service in SGX/Gramine/Python:

 Let’s look at the enclave that generated these attestations.
 I defined a dummy enclave that generates remote attestations for any userReportData chosen by the user.
-It attests to anything!
-But it has to run on a valid SGX machine.
+It attests to anything, so it’s not useful for any secure application.
+However, an attestation can only be generated from a valid SGX machine, so it’s not a trivial function to satisfy either.

 To make it as conceptually simple as possible, the dummy attester enclave is implemented in python using Gramine: